-Our gross margin for fiscal 2024 was 21.9% compared with 16.2% for fiscal 2023.
-This increase reflected the increased leverage on fixed overhead costs due to the higher volume of sales discussed above, as well as an improved mix of sales related to higher margin defense and aftermarket sales, and better execution and pricing on defense contracts, partially offset by higher incentive compensation in comparison with the prior year.
-Additionally, during fiscal 2024 we submitted for the Employee Retention Credit which benefited our gross profit by approximately \$700.
-In fiscal 2023, we completed four first article U.S. Navy projects.
-The remaining two first article projects were completed and shipped during fiscal 2024.
+Our gross margin for fiscal 2025 was 25.2% compared with 21.9% for fiscal 2024.
+This 330 basis point improvement in gross profit margin over fiscal 2024 reflected increased leverage on fixed overhead costs due to the higher volume of sales discussed above, as well as better execution and improved pricing, partially offset by higher incentive compensation.
+Additionally, fiscal 2025 gross profit benefited \$1,298 due to a grant received from the BlueForge Alliance to reimburse us for the cost of our Defense welder training programs in Batavia and related equipment.
+We currently do not expect to receive any additional welder training grants in fiscal 2026.
+During fiscal 2024 we submitted for the Employee Retention Tax Credit which benefited our gross profit by approximately \$700.
+In fiscal 2024, we completed the last two of six first article U.S. Navy projects, which had impacted our gross margins over the last several years.

-Changes in SG&A expense for fiscal year 2024 compared to fiscal year 2023 are as follows:
+Changes in SG&A expense for fiscal 2025 compared to fiscal 2024 are as follows: